kgururaj/GenomicsDB_wiki/Multi-node-implementation-of-Variant-query.md

   * Currently, \<output_format\> can only be _Cotton-JSON_ (case sensitive).
   * The following attributes will be queried: \[ "REF", "ALT", "BaseQRankSum", "AD", "PL" \] \(hard-coded\).
-* Use the command line argument "--skip-query-on-root" in setups where the TileDB array data is located on data nodes, but the results must be gathered at a non-data root node.
-However, the array schema (but not the data) MUST be available on the root node.
 * Multi node, simple interval query:

         /opt/openmpi-1.10/bin/mpirun -np 2 -hostfile test_inputs/c10_14 --mca btl_tcp_if_include 192.168.100.0/24 -x LD_LIBRARY_PATH ./variant/example/bin/gt_mpi_gather -w <workspace> -A <array> <begin> <end> -O <output_format>